m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 ## Homogenous Architectures
 Any node in a functionally homogenous setup can process any type of request and can perform any of the processing actions that is required in the end-to-end request processing.

 The benefit of this is that the front-end (load balancer) can be kept very simple.
-It doesn’t have to keep track of which node can service which type of request; instead, it can assign requests in a round-robin manner to the next available node.
+It doesn't have to keep track of which node can service which type of request; instead, it can assign requests in a round-robin manner to the next available node.

-This design doesn’t mean that every node has all of the data.
+This design doesn't mean that every node has all of the data.
 Instead, data may somehow be replicated or distributed across the nodes.
 Importantly, every node is able to get to any type of information that is necessary for the execution of the service.

 One downside of this approach is that there is little opportunity to benefit from caching.
 A simple front-end will not keep enough to understand the locality of each task on a node by node basis.